On symmetry groups of oriented matroids: Introduction

-In Section 2, we explain some terminologies on oriented matroids.
-Section 3 is dedicated to studying symmetry of matroids.
+In Section 2, we explain some terminologies on matroids and oriented matroids.
+Section 3 is devoted to studying symmetries of matroids.
 We give a general construction of $3$-dimensional point configuratoins with non-realizable matroidal symmetries.
-Motivated by insights in Section 3, we study fixed point theorems for oriented matroids in Section 4.
-In Section 5, symmetry groups of simple oriented matroids of rank $3$ are investigated.
-Based on results in Sections 4 and 5, we classify rotational symmetry groups of acyclic simple oriented matroids of rank $4$ in Section 6.
-In Section 7, we make a conclusion of the paper.
+Motivated by insights in Section 3, we, in Section 4, study fixed-point properties of symmetry groups of oriented matroids.
+In Sections 5 and 6, symmetry groups of simple oriented matroids of rank $2$ and those of rank $3$ are investigated respectively.
+Based on results in the previous sections, we classify FPA rotational symmetry groups of acyclic simple oriented matroids of rank $4$ in Section 7.
+Finally, we make a conclusion of the paper in Section 8.